Virtual reality: Medical uses of VR

 Virtual reality (VR) technology has emerged as a significant tool in medical training and education.
 Specifically, there has been a major leap in innovation in surgical simulation and surgical real-time enhancement.
 Studies done at North Carolina medical institutions have demonstrated improvement in technical performance and skills among medical students and active surgeons using VR training as compared to traditional training, especially in procedures such as total hip arthroplasty.
 Alongside this, other VR simulation programs such as LapSim, improve basic coordination, instrument handling, and procedure-based skills.
 These simulations aim to have high ratings for feedback and haptic touch, which provides a more realistic surgical feel.

 Studies show significant improvement in task completion time and scores after 4-week training sessions of LapSim.
 This simulation environment also allows surgeons to practice without risk to real patients, promoting patient safety.

 Based on data from research conducted from the University Hospitals Schleswig-Holstein and collaborators from other institutions, medical students and surgeons with years of experience, show marked performance boosts after practicing with LapSim VR technology.

 Another recent study at North Carolina University of Chapel Hill has shown that developing VR and Augmented Reality (AR) systems have allowed surgeons to keep their eyes on a patient while accessing CT scans.
 This VR system allows for laparoscopic imaging integration, real-time skin layer visualization, and enhanced surgical precision capabilities.

 These are both examples of how studies have shown surgeons can take advantage of additional virtual reality simulation practices, which can create incredible experiences, provide customized scenarios, and provide independent learning with haptic feedback.
 These VR systems need to be realistic enough for education tools alongside being able to measure performance of a surgeon.

 Some potential future challenges of this technology would be enhancing complex scenarios alongside the realism aspects.
 These technologies would need to incorporate stress-inducing factors along with other realistic simulation ideas.
 Furthermore, there would be a need to have better AR integration to help the surgeon have better eyes-on precision guidance.
 Lastly, there would be a strong need to keep things cost-effective with an abundance of availability.

 Concerts

-In June of 2020, Jean Michel Jarre performed in VRChat.
+In June 2020, Jean Michel Jarre performed in VRChat.
 In July, Brendan Bradley released the free FutureStages web-based virtual reality venue for live events and concerts throughout the 2020 shutdown, Justin Bieber performed on November 18, 2021 in WaveXR.
 On December 2, 2021, non-player characters performed at the Mugar Omni Theater with audiences interacting with a live performer in both virtual reality and projected on the IMAX dome screen.
 Meta's Foo Fighters Super Bowl VR concert performed on Venues.
 Post Malone performed in Venues starting July 15, 2022.
 Megan Thee Stallion performed on AMAZE at AMC Theaters throughout 2022.

 On October 24, 2021, Billie Eilish performed on Oculus Venues.
 Pop group Imagine Dragons performed on June 15, 2022.